Windows CMD Commands: Mastering the Command Prompt

 8. cipher Command

-The cipher command shows and modifies the encryption for files or directories.
+The cipher command shows and modifies the encryption status of files or directories on NTFS file systems.
 The command syntax is:

-Without any options, the cipher command shows the encryption state for all files and directories in the current location.
+Without any options, cipher shows the encryption state for all files and directories in the current location.
 The U represents "unencrypted," whereas E is "encrypted."

 cipher CMD output